-East versus west, but the importance of oil is felt in every direction.
-This, in short, is the situation in Libya eight years on from the overthrow of dictator Muammar Gaddafi who had ruled the country for more than four decades prior to his execution during the 2011 revolution.
-Since then, Libya has plummeted into a series of interminable internal conflicts that have involved numerous forms of global Islamic extremism, while the country’s population has enjoyed not a single day of stability.
+West versus East, and in between, oil.
+Here, in a nutshell, is the situation in Libya ten years after the overthrow of dictator Muammar Gaddafi, who had ruled the country for over four decades before he was killed during the 2011 revolution.
+Since then, Libya has been plunged into an interminable series of internal conflicts that have also involved numerous extremist Islamic groups, and the country has not experienced a single day of stability.

-The west is the part of the country governed from Tripoli by Fayez al-Sarraj, prime minister of the Government of National Accord of Libya recognized by the United Nations, but in reality lacking genuine control over affairs of state.
-In the capital, as in large parts of Tripolitania, the real economic and military power is in the hands of the hundreds of private militias.
-These are heavily armed and enjoy the backing of Turkey and Qatar, and are ready to do whatever it takes to defend their own interests.
-Aggravating the general situation is a collapsing economy, infrastructure that has been left to rot, widespread corruption and the presence of thousands of refugees reduced to conditions of slavery in the country’s detention centres.
+The West: this is the part that belongs to Tripoli and Fayez al-Sarraj, Prime Minister of the Government of national agreement recognized by the United Nations, but in reality without real control over the affairs of state.
+In the capital, as in much of Tripolitania, real power – both military and economic – is in the hands of hundreds of heavily armed private militias.
+They have the support of Turkey and Qatar and are ready to do anything to defend their interests.